jeromecholewa/Getting_data_Project/CodeBook.md

 However for this assignment, we did not use the triaxial acceleration from the accelerometer, the estimated body acceleration and the triaxial Angular velocity from the gyroscope.

 ## Code Book

-1. There are 2 clean data files: The "clean_data" file has 89 variables.
+There are 2 clean data files:

+1.The "clean_data" file has 89 variables.
 The first 3 are:

 * subject: this is the human individual tagged by  a number who performed the activities from 1 to 30.
 Individuals 2, 4, 9, 10, 12, 13, 18, 20, 24 performed a test, while the other 21 individuals performed a training.